fitnr/get-tiger/README.md

 ## Which maps

 The Census publishes two sets of map data: [Cartographic Boundary](http://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html) files and [TIGER/Line](http://www.census.gov/geo/maps-data/data/tiger-line.html).
 The main difference is that cartographic boundaries files are clipped to the coastline.
 These are the default for `get-tiger`.
+The cartographic files are only available for some data sets.
 To always fetch TIGER/Line files, set `CARTOGRAPHIC=false`:
 ```
 make TRACT CARTOGRAPHIC=false
 ```

 ### Vintage

 By default, the Makefile downloads 2019 data.
 For older years (or newer years, if it's the future), use the `YEAR` variable: